 The Parable of Lazarus and the Rich Man is often held up as proof of the torments of an ever-burning hell.
 However, the rest of Scripture gives a clearer picture.

 Jesus Christ's approach to death should guide our view of death.
 He considered His death a work of God, not to be regarded with fear or hostility.

-The gospels present Jesus working the wonderful miracle of resurrection only three times in His ministry, one of which is the raising of the widow's son.
-Martin Collins dissects the episode, elucidating the depth of our Savior's compassion for others.
+The gospels present Jesus performing three resurrections, one of which is the raising of the widow's son.
+The episode shows the depth of Christ's compassion.

-God's sovereignty seems to imply that prayer is a fruitless exercise—that God has everything already planned.
-John Ritenbaugh explains, however, that we must change our ideas about the function of prayer: It is not to change God's mind but ours!
+God's sovereignty seems to imply that prayer is pointless.
+Yet the function of prayer is not to change God's mind, but ours!